 There are many different forms of syndactyly and classified on basis of severity of presentation.

 Simple syndactyly refers to fingers joined only by soft tissue.
 This is called incomplete simple syndactyly when the union is partial and does not extend to the fingertips.
 When the soft tissue union extends to the fingertip, the condition is referred to as complete simple syndactyly.

-Third web space between the long finger and the ring finger is the area most commonly involved involved in this type of syndactyly followed by the fourth, second, and (rarely) first web spaces.
+Third web space between the long finger and the ring finger is the area most commonly involved in this type of syndactyly followed by the fourth, second, and (rarely) first web spaces.
 Bilateral involvement is found in 50% of patients.

 When the fingers are completely joined together by bone or cartilaginous union, it is called complete syndactyly.

-Once the child presents to clinician, it is important to determine type and severity of the syndactyly.
+Once the child presents to the clinician, it is important to determine the type and severity of the syndactyly.
 In a simple complete or a complex syndactyly involving only the distal phalanx, the underlying tendon and neurovascular structures are usually normal.